$\pi_1$-injective proper maps between non-compact surfaces: Proofs of the main theorems

-Since $\mathcal C$ is a primitive circle on $\mathbf S$, using a trick similar to the one given in the proof of \Cref{diskremoval}, after a proper homotopy $\mathcal H_1$, we may assume each component of the non-empty set $g^{-1}_\text{res}(\mathcal C)$ is a primitive circle on $\mathbf S'$.
+Since $\mathcal C$ is a primitive circle on $\mathbf S$, and the proof of \Cref{diskremoval} adapts readily to the current setting of bordered surfaces, after a proper homotopy $\mathcal H_1$, we may assume each component of the non-empty set $g^{-1}_\text{res}(\mathcal C)$ is a primitive circle on $\mathbf S'$.
 Note that the homotopy that appears in the proof of \Cref{diskremoval} is, in fact, relative to the complement of every small enough neighborhood of the union of all disks bounded by trivial circles.
 Thus, we may assume $\mathcal{H}_1$ is relative to $\partial \mathbf{S'}$.

 Therefore, for some positive integer $m$, we can write $g^{-1}_\text{res}(\mathcal C)=\mathcal C_1'\sqcup \cdots \sqcup\mathcal C_m'$ (see \Cref{R2} for labeling of these circles), where each $\mathcal C_i'$ is a primitive circle on $\mathbf S'$.
 Thus $g^{-1}_\text{res}(\mathcal C)$ decomposes $\mathbf S'$ into a copy of $S_{0,n+1}$, $(m-1)$-copies $\mathcal A_1',...,\mathcal A_{m-1}'$ of $S_{0,2}$ (see \Cref{R2} for labeling of these annuli), and a copy of $S_{0,1,1}$.
 Similarly, $\mathcal C$ decomposes $\mathbf S$ into a copy of $S_{0,2}$ and a copy of $S_{0,1,1}$.